Kwandwe Melton Manor

 Average time to visit

 Game viewing is excellent all year round.
 Summers (October to March) are hot and wet, were as winters (May to August) are cool and dry.
 Daytime temperatures in summer are high and may soar above 36°C/97°F. Winter is known to produce beautiful warm days, though the evenings and early mornings can be quite chilly.

-Call us on 020 3993 5269 to start planning your holiday to Kwandwe Melton Manor or take a look at our itineraries to South Africa
+Call us on 858 345 1761 to start planning your vacation to Kwandwe Melton Manor or take a look at our itineraries to South Africa

 Set in a beautiful location with sweeping views of the river and Afromontane forest, Kwandwe's four-bedroom safari villa, Melton Manor has enjoyed a recent refurbishment and is now available to be taken on an exclusive use basis only from August 2013.